edom/work/research/japanese/README.md

-# Bootstrap your Japanese with English
+# Cold-Turkey Head-First Dive into Kanji

 This document assumes that you are using Ubuntu 14.04.